 We are a development stage company with a limited operating history.
-We have focused primarily on in-licensing and developing our two product candidates, IV APAP and Omigard, with the goal of supporting regulatory approval for these product candidates.
-We have financed our operations almost exclusively through private placements of preferred stock and have incurred losses in each year since our inception in May 2004.
-Net losses were \$52.2 million and \$7.7 million for the years ended December 31, 2006 and 2005, respectively.
-As of March 31, 2007, we had an accumulated deficit of \$72.3 million.
+We have focused primarily on in-licensing and developing our two product candidates, Acetavance and Omigard, with the goal of supporting regulatory approval for these product candidates.
+We have incurred losses in each year since our inception in May 2004, including net losses of \$51.7 million, \$52.2 million and \$7.7 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+As of March 31, 2008, we had an accumulated deficit of \$128.1 million.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-We expect our development expenses as well as clinical product manufacturing expenses to increase in connection with our ongoing and planned Phase III clinical trials for our product candidates.
-In addition, if we obtain regulatory approval for IV APAP or Omigard, we expect to incur significant sales, marketing and outsourced manufacturing expenses as well as continued development expenses.
+We expect our development expenses as well as clinical product manufacturing expenses to increase in connection with our ongoing and planned Phase III clinical trials and any additional clinical trials that we may be required to conduct in order to support regulatory approvals, additional indications or dosages for our product candidates.
+In addition, if we obtain regulatory approval for Acetavance or Omigard, we expect to incur significant sales, marketing and outsourced manufacturing expenses as well as continued development expenses.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.